indieopensource/open-dev-time-block/terms.md

 ### <a id="Cover_Basic_Expenses"></a>Cover Basic Expenses

 _Developer_ agrees to pay for all equipment, licenses, and services needed to do open software development generally.
+See [Pay Extraordinary Developer Expenses](#Pay_Extraordinary_Developer_Expenses) for _Client_'s obligation to cover other expenses.

 ### <a id="Make_Up_Missed_Work"></a>Make Up Missed Work